ffzz/match-name-lambda/readme.md

 ## 🚀 Introduction

 This project offers a powerful API for matching English and Chinese names, deployable on AWS Lambda.
 Users can query names via GET request parameters, and the service returns fully matched names.
-The innovative aspect lies in its optional use of OpenAI's capabilities for enhanced name matching, including abbreviations and traditional/simplified Chinese character variants.
+The innovative aspect lies in its default use of OpenAI's capabilities for enhanced name matching, including abbreviations and traditional/simplified Chinese character variants.

 ## 🔑 Key Features